opencollab/jlatexmath/README.md

 For the moment, the doc is very poor ...
 It will come in the future ...
 But some examples are provided to show how to use easily the library.

-Have fun and if you meet any problem, don't hesitate to write at :
+Have fun and if you meet any problem, don't hesitate to create a new issue on github

-	 		calixte.denizet@scilab-enterprises.com